mrocklin/blog/_posts/work/2013-11-15-Functional-Wordcount.md

 simple/verbose and complex/concise code.

-**tl;dr:** Library code reduces code-length at the cost of universal comprehensin.
+**tl;dr:** Library code reduces code-length at the cost of universal comprehension.
 Libraries simplify code for a subset of programmers while alienating others.
 This is behind the common complaint that functional programming is hard to read.
+We use word-counting as a case study.

 ### Verbose solution with simple terms